 - Meets educational requirement to sit for PMP® exam

 - $94,500 median annual wage in 2021 for project management specialists1

 - Earn credit toward a master's in project management

-Learn to deliver projects on time, on budget and on spec.
-Finish your master's certificate prepared to lead a project through its entire life cycle – from initiation to planning, execution to monitoring and completion.
+Learn to deliver projects on time, on budget and on spec when you earn your Project Management Graduate Certificate online at Southern New Hampshire University.
+Finish your program prepared to lead a project through its entire life cycle – from initiation to planning, execution to monitoring and completion.